matthewlevy97/Virtual-File-System/README.md

 # What Is This?
-A virtual file system created in Java.
+A virtual file system created in Java that can be used to store multiple files inside a transportable container.

 # Terms
 * container - A single file holding all files/blocks